Redirect Map Bloated to Thousands of Lines, Slowing Builds

 • Backlinks: any external referrer in your backlink tool?

-If all four are “no” AND the rule is older than 12 months, delete it.
-The URL is gone from the indexable web.
+If all four are “no” and the rule is older than 12 months, delete it.
+The URL is gone from the indexable web and only the final destination is ever indexed anyway, so the rule earns nothing.

 Step 6: Move normalization off the redirect map

-Trailing slash, host, and protocol enforcement belongs in edge config or framework config, not as per-page rules.
-On Astro:
+Trailing-slash, host, and protocol enforcement belongs in framework or edge config, not as per-page rules.
+In Astro, set the policy once:

 // astro.config.mjs